Shared Services Canada System Maintenance Notice

 Applications remain available for download via the SSHRC online system for 30 days after the deadline, after which they are deleted.

-Draft applications not accessed during a period of 12 months will be deleted.
+Draft applications not accessed for 12 months will be deleted.

 Attaching a document